 The high cost of renting as a single person in the UK is a major stumbling block for many single people looking to set up home on their own.

-Priced out of home ownership, and without a partner with whom to split rent and other living costs, it’s important they make savings to avoid falling into debt through the use of quick money loans.
+Priced out of home ownership, and without a partner with whom to split rent and other living costs, it’s important they make savings to avoid falling into debt through the use of quick finance.

 Luckily, there are lots of ways to ease the financial burden of renting as a single person, from living with flatmates to applying for, ‘single person discounts,’ and using the most economical energy tariffs.

 Here CashLady provides a single person’s guide to renting.